Booklet for incoming students - updated in June 2018

 EU Students: Your European Health Insurance Card (EHIC), form E111 or Provisional certificate has to be submitted to the attending physician.
 If you do not have either of these documents, the physician can insist on cash payment.

-Students from outside non-EU countries must have a valid international medical insurance plan, or they must expect to pay cash for all medical care.
+Students from non-EU countries must have a valid international medical insurance plan, or they must expect to pay cash for all medical care.

 In case of emergency or an accident use any hospital or health clinic.